dfinity/portal/docs/developer-docs/functionality/ledger/deploy-new-token.md

 # Deploy New Token

-This tutorial will guide you step-by-step to deploy your own token to the IC and to connect rosetta-api to it.
+This tutorial will guide you step-by-step to deploy your own token to the IC and to connect Rosetta to it.

 ## Deploy your Ledger